-Balanced KiwiSaver funds are typically suited to investors who are comfortable seeing a fair degree of ups and downs in their balance in exchange for a greater long-term return than can typically be expected in a conservative or defensive fund.
+Balanced KiwiSaver funds are typically suited to investors who are comfortable seeing a fair degree of variation in their balance.
+The payoff is potential greater long-term returns than those offered by conservative or defensive funds.

-Investment asset classes: 35%-62.9% in growth assets such as shares and property.
-Remaining proportion in more defensive assets such as cash, bank deposits, bonds, and other fixed-interest investments.
+Investment asset classes: 35%-62.9% in growth assets, such as shares and property.
+Remaining proportion in more defensive assets, like cash, bank deposits, bonds, and other fixed-interest investments.

 What are Growth KiwiSaver funds and who are they suitable for?

-Growth KiwiSaver funds hold a significantly larger proportion of growth assets – 63% to 89.9% to be exact.
-Growth funds are generally suitable for those who are looking for fairly high growth over the long term and who won’t be tempted to switch to a lower-risk fund any time they see their balance drop quite significantly – which is expected from time to time.
+Growth KiwiSaver funds hold a significantly larger proportion of growth assets: 63% to 89.9%.
+Growth funds are generally suitable for those who are looking for fairly high growth over the long term.
+And those who won’t be tempted to switch to a lower-risk fund if they see their balance drop significantly – which is expected from time to time.

 This fund type is generally suited to an investor who does not expect to withdraw their funds for at least 10 years.
-In other words, if you’re heading into growth fund territory, then you probably have a fairly large appetite for risk and aren’t expecting to withdraw funds in the immediate future.
+If you’re heading into growth fund territory, then you probably have a fairly large appetite for risk, and aren’t expecting to withdraw funds in the immediate future.

 What are Aggressive KiwiSaver funds and who are they suitable for?

-Investment asset classes: 90%-100% invested in growth assets such as shares and property.
-Aims to achieve high returns over a long-term timeframe.
-These investments carry the potential for higher returns to grow your fund balance, but also more frequent and larger drops along the way.
+Investment asset classes: 90%-100% invested in growth assets, such as shares and property.
+Aims to achieve high returns over a long-term time frame.
+These investments carry the potential for higher returns, but also more frequent and larger drops along the way.